daluege/jsvm/README.md

 [![GitHub issues](https://img.shields.io/github/issues/checle/checle-js-boilerplate.svg?style=flat-square)](https://github.com/checle/checle-js-boilerplate/issues)
 [![Tonic test](https://img.shields.io/badge/npm-test-brightgreen.svg?style=flat-square)](https://tonicdev.com/npm/checle-js-boilerplate)

+## Configuration

+Replace the string `checle-js-boilerplate` in all files of the repository with the name of your project.
+Delete this passage.

 ## Installation

-Install the package using the NPM toolchain:
+Install this package using NPM:

     npm install checle-js-boilerplate

-Record for JS offers a `checle-js-boilerplate` command-line interface.
+This project comes with a `checle-js-boilerplate` command-line interface.
 To make it available on your machine, install `checle-js-boilerplate` globally:

     sudo npm install checle-js-boilerplate -g